udhayadeepan/Simple-Memory-Game/README.md

 The default level i.e row x col size is 4x4 , and you can change it on menu.

-Some errors may not be handeled. you can give your suggestion 🙂 that will help me improve my skills.
+Some errors may not be handeled.